ffancellu/is13/README.md

 Investigation of Recurrent Neural Network Architectures and Learning Methods for Spoken Language Understanding
 ==============================================================================================================

-### Code for RNN and Spoken Language Understanding
+### This is the code for RNN and Spoken Language Understanding

 Based on the Interspeech '13 paper: